 One can deposit a maximum of Rs 1,50,000 per financial year (Apr-Mar) and the yearly interest rate in this account is 9.1% compounded on a yearly basis.
 Note that this interest rate is not fixed and will be notified on a yearly basis or from time to time whenever applicable, very much like PPF.

 The best part is that the investment in this account is exempted from income tax under sec 80C.

 You also need to make sure that you do not skip your payments each year, otherwise a penalty of Rs.
 50 will be levied for each year of non-contribution.
-At this point of time, it’s not clear if NRI can invest in these schemes or not.
-I don’t see any wordings in the official document published by govt.
-If someone has clarity on that, please share it in comments section.
+At this point in time, it’s not clear if NRI can invest in these schemes or not.
+I don’t see any wording in the official document published by govt.
+If someone has clarity on that, please share it in the comments section.

 Sukanya Samriddhi Account will get matured after 21 yrs from the date of opening the account or before the marriage of the girl, whichever is earlier.
-The good part is that if parents want to close the account before 21 year for marriage purpose, they have to give an affidavit that the girl has reached at least 18 yr of age, so that one can’t use it for child marriage (before 18 yr) .
+The good part is that if parents want to close the account before 21 years for marriage purpose, they have to give an affidavit that the girl has reached at least 18 yr of age so that one can’t use it for child marriage (before 18 yr).

 There is no loan facility under this scheme.

 You can make the payment by Cash, Cheque or demand draft by going to the post office or the bank where you have opened the account.